 Happy New Year: 新年快乐 (xīn nián kuài lè)

-This year Chinese New Year (or Lunar New Year) begins on January 25th.
+This year Chinese New Year (or Lunar New Year) is a 15 day festival that begins in late January or early February.
+Click HERE to learn when it is this year.
 Chinese New Year is the beginning of the Chinese calendar and is also known as the Spring Festival.
-2021 is the Year of the OX and the ox symbolizes hard work and honesty in China.
+Each year there is a different animal celebrated.
+Click HERE to find out which animal is being celebrated this year.

 This 15 day festival can be a great time for your family to learn about the Chinese culture, the traditions associated with this festival and have a little bit of fun.
 Here are some fun things you and your family can do to learn about and celebrate Chinese New Year.